Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/two-columns-indexing.md

 and both A & B are high-cardinality values

-Clickhouse primary skip index (ORDER BY/PRIMARY KEY)  work great when you always include leading ORDER BY columns in WHERE filter.
+ClickHouse primary skip index (ORDER BY/PRIMARY KEY)  work great when you always include leading ORDER BY columns in WHERE filter.
 There is an exceptions for low-cardinality columns and high-correlated values, but here is another case.
 A & B both high cardinality and seems that their correlation is at medium level.

 Various solutions exist, and their effectiveness largely depends on the correlation of different column data.
 It is necessary to test all solutions on actual data to select the best one.